 BANGKOK, Feb 12 – Thaioil, Thailand’s leading refining and petrochemical company, is preparing for investments in ASEAN to welcome the coming ASEAN Economic Community (AEC) to take effect next year.

 Veerasak Kositpaisal, Thaioil Group’s Director/Secretary to the Board, said the company is targeting Myanmar and Indonesia for its investments.

-The Myanmar government has invited the PTT Group to visit the country, while Thai Oil offered a bid to modernize two aging oil refineries near Yangon with a production capacity of 40,000 barrels/day.
+The Myanmar government has invited the PTT Group to visit the country, while Thaioil offered a bid to modernise two aging oil refineries near Yangon with a production capacity of 40,000 barrels/day.
 Myanmar is announcing its selection of the bid winner within this year.

-Dubai crude oil prices in 2014 are projected at US$102/barrel, lower than the price last year at US$104/barrel.
+Dubai crude oil prices in 2014 is projected at US$102/barrel, lower than the price last year at US$104/barrel.

-Thailand’s demand for oil this year is expected to grow only 0.8 percent due to the country’s decelerating economy, or 139 million liters/day, most of which is diesel, at 57 million liters/day.
+Thailand’s demand for oil this year is expected to grow only 0.8 per cent due to the country’s decelerating economy, or 139 million litres/day, most of which is diesel, at 57 million litres/day.